Alicia-Kate-Bactasa/Abyssal-Flow/README.md

 # 🌊 Abyssal Flow

-> A calming, ocean-themed period and menstrual cycle tracker built with React Native.
+> A calming, ocean-themed mobile period and menstrual cycle tracker built with React Native.

 Traditional period trackers can often feel like a clinical chore.
 This app is designed to change that by providing a serene, stress-free environment for health tracking.
 Utilizing a deep-sea aesthetic, the app simulates different states of the ocean to reflect the phases of your cycle, offering a truly immersive and mindful experience.